molssi-seamm/molssi-seamm.github.io/docs/developers/design/forcefields/index.rst

 #.
 The user selects the forcefield or interatomic potentials to use.
 #.
 The system is 'atom typed', i.e. atom types are associated with each relevant atom in
    the system.
 #.
-The energy expression for the system is created and passed to the simulation code
+The energy expression for the system is created and passed to the simulattion code
    along with the system itself.

-Occasionally the second step, atom typing, is not needed
+Occasionally the second step, atom typing, is not needed or is minimal; however, this is the general flow in SEAMM.

+The following sections will explore each phase in more depth

 .. toctree::
     :maxdepth: 4

-    :hidden:
+    plugin_anatomy
+    selection
+    atom_typing
+    energy_expression